wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 }
 ```

-#### Downloading the file
+#### Downloading the File

 You may have noticed that we don't yet have the `downloadFile()` function called in the example above.
-Our next step is to add this as well as a function to generate our JWT.
+Our next step is to add this as well as another function to generate our JWT.
 The JWT needs passing as a header in the request.
 Add the following to your `recordings.go` file.
 This action will download the audio file from Vonage servers and save it as a file in the `recordings` directory with the predetermined file name.

 ```go
 func downloadFile(audioUrl string, fileName string) error {